Master Every Run Type: How to Structure Your Training for Speed, Endurance, and Smart Pacing

 SunRecovery/Active – optional easy run or yoga

-Goal: Build endurance, practice pacing, and inject speed without over‑loading.
+Goal: Grow your endurance, lock in your pacing, and add speed without breaking yourself.

 SegmentDescriptionPace (relative)Time / Distance